hydroqc/hydroqc.github.io/content/en/docs/Dynamic Pricing/Flex D/terms.md

 ### Peak

 A peak period is a period during which energy consumption of all customers is generally high.
-In the context of winter credits, the following time slots are peak periods:
+In the context of Flex D, the following time slots are peak periods:

-Morning peak period: 06:00 to 09:00
+Morning peak period: 06:00 to 10:00
 Evening peak period: 16:00 to 20:00

 ### Normal